 Millington was referring to Act 127, signed into law in 2022 by the state legislature, which found access to education to be “a constitutionally mandated right” and that “students must be afforded equal access to all that our educational system has to offer.”
 The resulting disbursement of funding, through the statewide education fund, distributes money in an equitable manner, and specific programs may vary from district to district.
 It is a balanced system, but makes it difficult for any individual school to save money.

-Another act approved by the Vermont legislature, Act 46, which was intended to encourage school districts to find ways to merge resources, resulted, as Millington said, in a “forced consolidation of districts.”
-Step one was to consolidate districts, and step two would have been to integrate schools, but the reaction to the first step put a halt to any progression of step two, reported Millington.
+Another act approved by the Vermont Legislature, Act 46, which was intended to encourage school districts to find ways to merge resources, resulted, as Millington said, in a “forced consolidation of districts.”
+Step one was to consolidate districts, and step two would have been to merge schools, but the reaction to the first step put a halt to any progression of step two, reported Millington.

 A proposal for a new, larger high school to be built in Cavendish, with the intent of consolidating neighboring schools, is being reviewed by the school board, and Millington said he felt the project, if successful, will bring more families and more students to the area.
 “A new building that can be more [energy] efficient will save money in that regard – solar, a new boiler – one big, nice, new building that will draw people in,” he stated.